jwnichols3/ebs-examples/README.md

 # Disclaimer

 Please note: These scripts are intended for educational purposes and are not recommended for production use.
 Always test scripts in a controlled environment before using them in a production capacity.
+There is minimum error handling implemented and not all scenarious are accounted for such as scale, access controls, and input validation.
+There is an inherent assumption that you have a way to run these scripts on a system that has access to the AWS account in question and the required privileges.

 # Python Scripts